Definition between Sensor Resolution, Sensitivity, and Accuracy

 Sensor Sensitivity

-**Definition:** Sensor sensitivity measures how much the sensor’s output changes (△y) compared to the input change (△x).
+**Definition:** Sensor sensitivity measures how much the sensor’s output signal changes (△y) compared to the input signal change (△x).
 This is done when conditions are stable.
-It shows how changes in input lead to changes in output.
+It shows how changes in what you put in lead to changes in what you get out.

 In simple terms, sensitivity shows how steep the output-input curve is.
-If a sensor’s output and input are straight, its sensitivity stays the same.
+If a slope of the output of the sensor and input are straight, its sensitivity stays the same.
 If they are not straight, sensitivity changes when the input changes.

 When input and output use the same units, sensitivity can be viewed as amplification.
-Higher sensitivity can improve accuracy, but it often reduces the sensor’s range and stability.
+Higher sensitivity can make accuracy better.
+However, it often lowers the sensor’s range and stability.

 Sensor Resolution